Ryzon3/mirage-script/examples/max_value_finder/README.md

 - an explanation of the selected maximum, and
 - a description of the updated `pile` memory.

-Encourage consistent output by keeping comments and prompt instructions explicit about when to call `emit_output`.
+Encourage consistent output by keeping comments clear about which memories the `show` statements should emit.